Niccatania/DevelUP/README.md

   ## Description

   DevelUp is a project-sourcing site for professional web pages.
 It connects users to a team of developers to comission a Full-Stack related service.

-  ## Installation Instructions

-  To install, clone the git repository to your local machine, or visit the live heroku deployment [here](https://pacific-atoll-45271.herokuapp.com/)

   ## Usage Information